Low Dose Naltrexone (LDN) Choices booklet

 Naltrexone is a drug developed initially to treat addiction to opiate-based drugs, such as heroin or morphine.
 It belongs to a class of medications called opiate antagonists (1).

-LDN is used ‘off label’ as a treatment for the symptoms of many conditions including Crohn’s disease, fibromyalgia, chronic fatigue syndrome and Ulcerative Colitis – conditions with an autoimmune origin, or potential autoimmune origin (2).
+LDN is used ‘off label’ as a treatment for the symptoms of many conditions including Crohn’s disease, fibromyalgia, chronic fatigue syndrome and ulcerative colitis – conditions with an autoimmune origin, or potential autoimmune origin (2).

 How naltrexone works

-As an opiate antagonist, naltrexone is thought to inhibit endorphins – the body’s natural painkiller.
+Fundamentally, as an opiate antagonist, naltrexone is thought to inhibit endorphins – the body’s natural painkiller.
 It is believed that by inhibiting endorphins, the body reacts by producing more.
 This increase in endorphins reduces pain and increases a sense of wellbeing.

-‘I have definitely had massive benefits taking LDN, it has worked really well for me’
+I have definitely had massive benefits taking LDN, it has worked really well for me

 Research into LDN